 Worries about my skin started disappearing.

-Going to work, going out with friends/family started to feel fun again.
+Going to work, and going out with friends/family started to feel fun again.

-I wasn’t in my head 24/7 worrying what other people were thinking of my skin.
+I wasn’t in my head 24/7 worrying about what other people were thinking of my skin.

 Though I am still healing today, I feel better than ever before.